 - If selling a unit in a unit title, Tenancy Services provides buyers with advice and expectations for buying this type of property while sellers should understand what will be asked of them.

 - HOBANZ also has guides on Unit Titles for buyers and the Real Estate Authority has a good PDF on this matter.

 This is not an exhaustive list but will primarily cover most real estate property transactions.

-Thinking about selling your house? - Read this Smarter Selling Kit to get you started.
+Planning to sell your house?
+This Smarter Selling Kit will get you started.

-For professional advice about all things to do with property law, talk to your lawyer, or you can independently find a property lawyer here.
+For professional advice about all things to do with property law, talk to your lawyer, or find a property lawyer here.

-Selling or buying real estate is a legal process and understanding legal documentation and other reports requires a comprehensive overview - when you see it all in one place as on this page it is a heads up on the scale of the task.
+Selling or buying real estate is a legal process - understanding legal and other documents is a complex task.

-In real estate, the consequences can be far reaching if things go wrong, so we advise you to seek the advice of a property lawyer, even if you are using a trained and licensed real estate agent.
+In real estate, if things go wrong the consequences can be far reaching.
+We advise that you seek the help of a property lawyer, even if you are using a trained and licensed real estate agent.

 If you are ready to start looking for a good real estate agent, the safest way is to use this free real estate vetting service.
-They've been around for almost a decade so they know what to look for and it's 100% free.
+They've been in the industry for over a decade and know what to look for.
+It's independent of any real estate brands and 100% free.
 Request a shortlist of real estate agents first.